mitodl/mitx-grading-library/docs/string_grader.md

 # StringGrader

-The StringGrader class does a letter-for-letter comparison of the student's answer with the expected answer.
+The `StringGrader` class does a letter-for-letter comparison of the student's answer with the expected answer.
 It is the simplest grading class, both in code and in usage.

-To use a StringGrader, simply pass in the set of answers you want to grade, as described in the [ItemGrader documentation](item_grader.md).
+To use a `StringGrader`, simply pass in the set of answers you want to grade, as described in the [ItemGrader documentation](item_grader.md).

 ```python
 grader = StringGrader(